NIAEFEUP/slides/web-workshop/presentation.md

 There are two main types of cookies:

-- Session cookies (are deleted when the user closes the session eg.: closes the browser);
+- Session cookies (are deleted when the user closes the session e.g.: closes the browser);
 - Permanent cookies - they set the `Max-Age` in seconds or a `Expires` date and are preserved between sessions;

 However they can have some extra attributes: